 Empiric antimicrobial therapy must be comprehensive and should cover all likely pathogens in the context of the clinical setting.

-Aminoglycoside antibiotic for gram-negative coverage.
+Gentamicin Aminoglycoside antibiotic for gram-negative coverage.
 Used in combination with both an agent against gram-positive organisms and one that covers anaerobes.

 Not the DOC.
 Consider if penicillins or other less toxic drugs are contraindicated, when clinically indicated, and in mixed infections caused by susceptible staphylococci and gram-negative organisms.